stehal/mtbocal/README.md

-# mtbocal
-A global calendar of mtbo races
+# A global calendar of mtbo races

 ## Tips for viewing the calendar
 [Tips for viewing and searching](view.md)